 In this paper, the problem of global localization is solved using the WLAN infrastructure in an indoor scenario.
 It extends the existing WLAN localization techniques in two ways.
-First, it describes a technique for estimating the heading of a mobile robot.
+First, it describes two techniques for estimating the heading of a mobile robot.
 A measured set of signal strength values of an omnidirectional antenna and a beam antenna is compared with a radio map in order to estimate position and heading of a mobile robot.
-Second, Delaunay triangulation and interpolation is proposed in order to reduce the density of the calibration points in the radio map and thus minimizing the manual effort to build the map.
-Furthermore the proposed technique can support other map based pose estimation methods by finding a global start position.
-The paper extends the work presented in (Röhrig and Künemund, 2007) by refining the algorithm of heading estimation and by presenting more experimental results, which show the effectiveness of the technique.
+Second, interpolation is proposed in order to reduce the density of the calibration points in the radio map and thus minimizing the manual effort to build the map.
+Furthermore the proposed techniques can support other map based pose estimation methods by finding a global start position.
+The paper extends the work presented in [3] by refining the algorithm of heading estimation and by presenting more experimental results, which show the effectiveness of the technique.

-2. RELATED WORK
+II.
+RELATED WORK

 Up to now there are developed several kinds of localization techniques for the use in wireless networks.
-Sayed et al. (2005) give a review of existing techniques.
+A review of the existing techniques is given in [4].
 This techniques can be classified by the information they use: